-Dow surges 400 points on strong jobs report
+Dow surges 441 points on strong jobs report

 "Over the past week we've been hit with a potential trade war and the top economist at the White House stepping down, but stocks have really taken all of that in stride," he said.

-Eight out of the Dow's 11 sectors gained on Friday.
-Chevron (CVX), JP Morgan (JPM)and Intel (INTC) were the day's biggest winners.
+Chevron (CVX), Caterpillar (CAT) and Intel (INTC) were the day's biggest winners.

 —CNN's Matt Egan contributed to this report.